MarianaLozynska/recipe-radar/README.md

 **Recipe Radar** is a fun and easy-to-use app that helps you find all the recipe details you need in one place.
 With its clean and simple design, Recipe Radar makes it a breeze to explore new dishes, whether you're just starting out in the kitchen or you're already a seasoned pro.
 We've made it simple for everyone to enjoy cooking!

+## Deployed Application

+The app is deployed on Vercel and can be accessed [here](https://recipe-radar-dak5-js0k8f192-marianas-projects-6238752c.vercel.app/).

 ## Key Features

 - **Responsive Design**: Recipe Radar is fully responsive, ensuring a smooth and optimized experience on devices of all sizes, from mobile phones to large desktops.